kelloggm/object-construction-checker/must-call-checker/README.md

 For example, an object whose type is `java.io.OutputStream` might have an obligation to call the `close()` method, to release an underlying file resource.
 Or, such an `OutputStream` might not have such an obligation, if the underlying resource is, for example, a byte array.
-Either of these dynamic types can be represented by the static type `@MustCall({"close"}) OutputStream`, which can be read as "an OutputStream that might need to call close before it is deallocated".
+Either of these obligations can be represented by the static type `@MustCall({"close"}) OutputStream`, which can be read as "an OutputStream that might need to call close before it is deallocated".
 The Object Construction Checker would enforce that the type of such an object in its hierarchy is a subtype of `@CalledMethods({"close"})` at each